This page was last changed on March 25, 2022, last checked on March 25, 2022 and applies to citizens and legal permanent residents of Canada.

-On our website we have included buttons for Facebook, Twitter, LinkedIn and Instagram to promote webpages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Facebook, Twitter, LinkedIn and Instagram.
-These buttons work using pieces of code coming from Facebook, Twitter, LinkedIn and Instagram themselves.
-This code places cookies.
-These social media buttons also can store and process certain information, so a personalized advertisement can be shown to you.
+On our website, we have included content from Facebook, Twitter, LinkedIn and Instagram to promote web pages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Facebook, Twitter, LinkedIn and Instagram.
+This content is embedded with code derived from Facebook, Twitter, LinkedIn and Instagram and places cookies.
+This content might store and process certain information for personalized advertising.

 Please read the privacy statement of these social networks (which can change regularly) to read what they do with your (personal) data which they process using these cookies.
 The data that is retrieved is anonymized as much as possible.
 Facebook, Twitter, LinkedIn and Instagram are located in the United States.

 We use Google reCAPTCHA for spam prevention.
 Read more